run-ai/docs/docs/admin/troubleshooting/alertmanager/RunaiProjectControllerReconcileFailure.md

 ## Meaning

-The project-controller (in ‘runai’ namespace) had errors while reconciling projects.
+The project-controller (in the ‘runai’ namespace) had errors while reconciling projects.

 ## Impact

-Some projects might not be “Ready”.
+Some of the projects may not be *Ready*.

 ## Severity